 During the design process, there may be outstanding questions to address.

-Such as an uncertainty concerning the degradation of a coating over time, or the capability of the desired component vendor to meet tolerance requirements.
+Such as uncertainty concerning the degradation of a coating over time or the capability of the desired component vendor to meet tolerance requirements.

 Many of the tools employed during the design phase also provide a means to refine understanding concerning reliability.
 FEA, for example, is an essential tool for physics of failure modeling and use.

-If material samples, coupons, rough subsystem prototypes are available, initial evaluation, experimentation, characterization may begin.
+If material samples, coupons, and rough subsystem prototypes are available, initial evaluation, experimentation, and characterization may begin.

-The focus is to explore, discover, and reveal the design weaknesses in order to allow design changes to improve the product robustness.
+The focus is to explore, discover, and reveal the design weaknesses to allow design changes to improve product robustness.

 Another part of this step is to check and refine the understanding of the customer environment and use conditions.

-As the design takes shape the team is likely to discover potential failure mechanisms that require additional environmental and use condition information.
+As the design takes shape, the team will likely discover potential failure mechanisms that require additional environmental and use condition information.

 Often new products are an evolution of previous products.
-The use of past field and warranty data provides insights on how the range of selection elements of a design individually and interactively respond to customer use conditions.
+The use of past field and warranty data provides insights into how the range of selected elements of a design individually and interactively respond to customer use conditions.

-An output of the analysis is a refinement of the areas of focus during the verify step.
+An output of the analysis is a refinement of the areas of focus during the verification step.
 Areas of high risk or uncertainty may receive additional scrutiny.

 4. Verify – Checking the Solution Against the Specifications

-This step starts the examination of the question: Is the design meeting the specifications?
+This step starts examining the question: Does the design meet the specifications?

-If all is well executed to this stage the design and analyze steps created and refined a product that meets the set of specifications created during the first step of the process.
+If all is well executed to this stage, the design and analysis steps create and refine a product that meets the set of specifications created during the first step of the process.

 Products are complex.
-The verify step often finds additional elements of the design requiring improvement.
+The verification step often finds additional elements of the design requiring improvement.

 The information provided includes new failure mechanisms (HALT and margin testing), refined estimates of durability (ALT), and patterns of performance deflation (degradation analysis).
 The information allows the team to determine if the design meets the internal specifications and likely will meet customer expectations.